What Is Structured Data for SEO - How to Add It Guide

 What is structured data?

-Structured data describes any data, from numbers to letters, located in a fixed field of a record or file.
+As a definition, we could refer that describes any data, from numbers to letters, located in a fixed field of a record or file.

 What is structured data for SEO?